Tax-funded early childhood programs to begin, expand March 2020

 The 23 programs with funding allocated for 2020 are broken down into four areas: home visiting, healthy development, play and learn communities, and healthy and safe homes.

-Information on how to enroll into these programs will be provided in March, according to First Steps.
+Information on how to enroll in these programs will be provided in March, according to First Steps.
 The program and category descriptions below were provided by First Steps:

 HOME VISITING: Trained providers, such as nurses or parent educators, to regularly visit families in their home to offer a variety of home-based education and support.
 Home Visiting service providers were awarded a total of $1,309,094 for 2020.